-At Jag’s Furniture & Mattress, our 4 showroom locations are all locally minded within the communities they serve.
-We collectively feel strongly about being involved with our neighbours in need, and actively look for ways to help out with charities that give back to the community.
+At Jag’s Furniture & Mattress, we are all locally minded within the communities we serve.
+We collectively feel strongly about being involved with our neighbours in need, and actively look for ways to help out with charities to give back to the community.

 We encourage you to join our efforts to serve in this way, and be a part of a cause you feel passionately about.
 Because when a lot of hands do a little – it makes a big difference, and goes a long way in the lives of those in need!

 This foundation is comprised of a dynamic group of women from all walks of life, who’s committee of volunteers meets monthly to collaborate on ways to improve the life experience of patients with breast cancer, as well as generate ideas for fundraising, events, sponsorship and entertainment.